-Are you trying to decide on studying abroad vs locally?
+Are you deciding on studying abroad vs locally?
 Crave for the exposure and freedom of studying overseas but want to keep the cost low so it doesn’t burden your parents financially?

 If you’re considering studying at a foreign university branch campus in Malaysia, just pause for a moment to consider your option to study in Germany.